Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for skew-normal scale mixture copulas

-In this section, we turn our attention to another class of skew-elliptical copulas -- the skew-normal scale mixture copula defined in Definition~\ref{def:MSN-copula} -- and establish the formulas and properties of Kendall's tau and Spearman's rho for this class.
+We now turn our attention to the skew-normal scale mixture copulas and establish the formulas and properties of Kendall's tau and Spearman's rho for this class.
 We then specialize the results to the skew-normal and AC skew-$t$ copulas.
-We also discuss the equi-skew and single-skew settings for this class of skew-elliptical copulas in the final subsection.
+We also discuss the equi-skew and single-skew settings in the final subsection.